G.U.Y.: Background and production

 The music video, officially titled "G.U.Y. – An Artpop Film", was directed by Gaga herself.
 In February 2014, it was announced that Gaga had been allowed to shoot for a musical project at Hearst Castle, located near San Simeon, California.
 The shooting took place from February 11–13, at locations including the 84,000 square feet area of the Castle's main terrace, the Neptune Pool and the indoor Roman Pool.
 The cast from Bravo channel's reality show The Real Housewives of Beverly Hills (RHOBH) was also seen around the shoot.
 The news attracted media attention as it was the first time since 1960 that a video project was shot there, the last being for Stanley Kubrick's epic film Spartacus; the Deed of gift mandate by the Hearst Corporation prohibited any commercial filming at the location.

 Among the accessories shown, the wings worn in the video were made by Jim Henson Studios and her own creative team, Haus of Gaga, created the arrows.
 Gaga told Access Hollywood about the shoot at Hearst Castle and the main idea behind the video: "It was a great experience writing the treatment working with everyone and I was like, 'Don't touch anything, and if you knock over a sculpture I'm going to pass out!'.
 The intention of the video was to create something that was a true sort of road map of my journey, being an artist, a pop singer, a creative person.....
 It's interesting because in this video the fashion and the psychotic sort of whimsy is all happening around me and it's me almost like Alice in Wonderland going through my own rabbit hole in my brain and re-experiencing the past year of my life.
 Every moment that we were filming together was really joyous and really fun."

-Lisa Vanderpump appears in the video for "G.U.Y."
+Lisa Vanderpump, Yolanda Foster, Kyle and Kim Richards all appear in the music video for "G.U.Y."

+The cast from RHOBH featured included Lisa Vanderpump, Yolanda Foster, Carlton Gebbia, Kyle Richards, and Kim Richards, who acted as instrument players in the video.
+Initially, the entire cast of the show's fourth season were asked to partake, however, cast members Brandi Glanville and Joyce Giraud both declined as Glanville was promoting her second book in New York City, and Giraud simply declined to appear.